searchivarius/py_mtasklite/README_SHORT.md

 # MultiTASKLite: A lightweight library for Python multitasking

-This `mtasklite` library is inspired by the simplicity of the great [`pqdm` library](https://github.com/niedakh/pqdm), but it improves upon `pqdm` in several ways, in particular, by supporting object-based (stateful) workers, truly "lazy" iteration (see a [detailed list of features](#features--advantages-over-pqdm)), and context managers (i.e., a support for `with-statement`).
+This `mtasklite` library is inspired by the simplicity of the great [`pqdm` library](https://github.com/niedakh/pqdm), but it improves upon `pqdm` in several ways, in particular, by supporting object-based (stateful) workers, truly "lazy" iteration, and context managers (i.e., a support for `with-statement`).
 Stateful workers are implemented using the cool concept of delayed initialization, which is effortlessly enabled by adding `@delayed_init` decorator to a worker class definition.

 This enables:
   1. Using different GPUs, models, or network connections in different workers.